gramener/gramex-guide/workshop/building-ml-apps-rapidly/README.md

 </html>
 ```

-Visit your app by going to the home page and clicking on “Launch app” against the “admissions” app
+Visit your app by going to the home page and clicking on "Launch app" against the "admissions" app

 ![Screenshot](launch-app.gif){.img-fluid}